raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="level2">Top</a>
 # Level 2: Styling our App: CSS

+If you have not completed the previous levels, download the starter code for level 2 [here](dl.dropboxusercontent.com/s/pyukm6lfyff1ldq/level1-done.zip?dl=0).

 Now that we have a basic landing page, let's add some styling to it so it doesn't look so bland!